genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 ![Deploy Prompt](/img/intellij-deploy2.png)

-This starts the  processes and the logs will be shown below.
+This starts the relevant processes and the logs will be shown below.

 ![Deploy logs](/img/intellij-deploy3.png)